arcxp-ce-support/Fusion-Training-User-Stories/README.md

+Now that we have our directory structure, we're going to write the code that's going to allow and handle communication between Composer and the iframes that we're going to build, this communication is achieved with the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)

 # About the postMessage API

-Communication between Composer and the iframes that we're going to build is achieved by using the postMessage API: https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage which is a method that safely enables cross-origin communication between Window objects; e.g., between a page and a pop-up that it spawned, or between a page and an iframe embedded within it
+`postMessage` is a method that safely enables cross-origin communication between Window objects; e.g., between a page and a pop-up that it spawned, or between a page and an iframe embedded within it

 ## Main settings
 - Sent on window.parent.